 When schools or individual staff members receive a request:

 - in writing by a lawyer or non-legal advocate acting on behalf of a student or former student, and written consent is provided, the information should generally be provided, to the extent that the student or their parents would be permitted the information under this policy

 - for school staff to provide a statement or information by a lawyer acting on behalf of one parent in a family law dispute or child protection case, the school should decline to provide any information (other than information normally provided to parents) unless subpoenaed.

 Request for details of school where a child is enrolled

-then the school may confirm that a child is enrolled at the school.
 Personal information such as the child’s address should not be released.